RsTaK/Articles/article.md

 * **Data Engineer**
 <img src="images\DE.png" alt="drawing" width="200" style="float: right"/>

-A Data Engineer develop, construct, test, and maintain architectures.
-As a hardcore engineer, they work along with a Data Architect to develop such high-performance data pipelines and work on Data reliability, efficiency, and quality.
-In short, He deals with gathering the data and process them.
+A **Data Engineer** develop, construct, test, and maintain architectures.
+As a hardcore engineer, they work along with a **Data Architect** to develop such high-performance data pipelines and work on Data reliability, efficiency, and quality.
+In short, he deals with gathering the data and process them.

 A **Data Engineer** develops large and manages large databases and create data pipelines.
-So, He generally comes from a technical background and usually has a deep knowledge and expertise in one or more different database software like SQL, NoSQL.
+So, he generally comes from a technical background and usually has a deep knowledge and expertise in one or more different database software like SQL, NoSQL.

 Some of the other important skills he possesses are :